apalache-mc/apalache/docs/src/apalache/running.md

  - `parse` reads a TLA+ specification with the SANY parser and flattens it by instantiating all modules.
 It terminates successfully, if there are no parse errors.
-Additionally, `parse` can consume a spec in the [JSON serialization format][] and outputs it back in TLA+ and JSON.
+The input specification to `parse` may be given in standard TLA+ format, or in the [JSON serialization format][], while the outputs are produced in both formats.

- - `typecheck` invokes `parse` and then runs the type checker Snowcat to infer the types in the specification.
+ - `typecheck` performs all of the operations of `parse` and additionally runs the type checker Snowcat to infer the types of all expressions in the parsed specification.
 It terminates successfully, if there are no type errors.

- - `simulate` invokes `typecheck` and then runs the model checker in the simulation mode, which *randomly picks* a sequence of actions and checks the invariants against this sequence.
+ - `simulate` performs all of the operations of `typecheck` and additionally runs the model checker in simulation mode, which *randomly* picks a sequence of [actions](https://apalache.informal.systems/docs/apalache/assignments-in-depth.html#slices) and checks the invariants for the subset of all executions which only admit actions in the selected order.
  It terminates successfully, if there are no invariant violations.
  This command usually checks randomized symbolic runs much faster than the `check` command.

- - `check` invokes `typecheck` and then runs the model checker in the bounded model checking mode, which checks invariants against *all executions* up to a predefined bound.
+ - `check` performs all of the operations of `typecheck` and then runs the model checker in bounded model checking mode, which checks invariants for *all executions*, the length of which does not exceed the value specified by the `--length` parameter.
    It terminates successfully, if there are no invariant violations.

- - `test` invokes `check` in the special mode that is designed to test a single action.
+ - `test` performs all of the operations of `check` in a mode that is designed to [test a single action](https://apalache.informal.systems/docs/adr/006rfc-unit-testing.html#32-testing-actions).

 ## 1. Model checker and simulator command-line parameters